• Skip to primary navigation

 2 - Acorn Squash

-Acorn squash boasts a more earthy flavor than the Delicata, but when roasted or sautéed, it harmonizes well in many recipes.
+Acorn squash has a more earthy flavor than the Delicata, but when roasted or sautéed, it harmonizes well in many recipes.
 Its creamy texture is ideal for soups and stews, making it a versatile switch.

 3 - Classic Sweet Potato